-1. Appointment of the auditors and period of engagement
+1. Appointment of the Auditor and Period of Engagement

 We were first appointed as auditors on 11 June 2021 by the Annual General Meeting of the Bank's members, after the submission of related suggestion by the Board of Directors of the Bank.
-We have been reappointed as auditors for the year 2023 in the Annual General Meeting of the shareholders of the Bank on 31 July 2023.
-Our appointment has been renewed annually by shareholders' resolution representing a total period of uninterrupted engagement appointment of two years.
+We have been reappointed as auditors for the year 2024 in the Annual General Meeting of the shareholders of the Bank on 09 July 2024.
+Our appointment has been renewed annually by shareholders' resolution representing a total period of uninterrupted engagement appointment of four years.

-2. Consistency of auditors' report to the additional report to the Audit Committee
+2. Consistency of the Additional Report to the Audit Committee

-We confirm that our audit opinion on the consolidated and separate financial statements expressed in this report is consistent with the additional report to the Audit Committee of the Bank, which we issued on 13 May 2024 in accordance with Article 11 of the EU Regulation 537/2014.
+We confirm that our audit opinion on the consolidated and separate financial statements expressed in this report is consistent with the additional report to the Audit Committee of the Bank, which we issued on 16 May 2025 in accordance with Article 11 of the EU Regulation 537/2014.